-Like I said earlier, I don't want to freak you out.
-That's not the goal of all of this!
-This is just to keep you aware so there aren't any surprises around the corner for you.
-This is a hefty list, but there are tips here and there on how to cut some of those hidden wedding costs down!
+The goal of this guide is to keep you aware so there aren't any surprises around the corner for you.
+This is a hefty list, but we also included tips here and there on how to cut some of those hidden wedding costs down!

-A lot of brides want to “propose” to their ‘maids in a special way, but this is an easily hidden wedding cost, too!
-Since you’ll be giving your ladies gifts at the rehearsal dinner, keep these proposal mementos small.
+A lot of brides want to give out bridesmaid gifts or propose to their bridesmaids in a special way.
+Bridesmaid gifts can range from affordable to luxurious depending on your budget.
+An easy way to save money in your wedding budget is by keeping these proposal mementos small.
 A bottle of wine, a cute necklace, or even a nice letter will do just fine.

 Did you know a bridal hair trial can cost as much as 75% of the day-of price?
 You’re basically doubling your beauty budget!
 Makeup often requires practice as well, so keep this in mind when you’re choosing a stylist.
 Always ask them what they charge per trial before you commit.